bassrehab/bassrehab.github.io/_posts/2025-11-19-mcp-maturity-model.md

 Anthropic's engineering team (December 2024) emphasizes that "the most successful implementations use simple, composable patterns rather than complex frameworks."
 Many teams over-engineer solutions when optimizing a single LLM call would suffice.
 Don't jump to Level 4 adaptive systems when Level 2 MCP integration solves your actual problem.

 The right level depends on your scale and complexity.
-Remember the workflows vs agents distinction from earlier—**workflows typically need Levels 0-2**, while **true agents benefit from Levels 3-4**:
+Remember the workflows vs agents distinction from earlier - **workflows typically need Levels 0-2**, while **true agents benefit from Levels 3-4**:

 | Scale / Context                       | Target Level | Why                                                                                 | Key Considerations                                                                              |
 | ------------------------------------- | ------------ | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |